-While the interaction mechanisms provide a means for the user to correct the value assigned to a single point, it would be cumbersome for the user to adjust the values of all incorrect points.
-Ideally, we want the user to correct the value for as few points as possible, with the system attributing these adjustments onto the geometry underlying the data in order to learn the scoring function f.
+While the interaction mechanisms provide a means for the user to correct the value assigned to a single instance, it would be cumbersome for the user to adjust the values of all incorrect instances.
+Ideally, we want the user to correct the value for as few instances as possible, with the system attributing these adjustments onto the geometry underlying the data in order to learn the scoring function f.

-To enable the generalization of each correction to nearby points, we organize the data onto a manifold that captures the local similarities in the data.
+To enable the generalization of each correction to nearby instances, we organize the data onto a manifold that captures the local similarities in the data.
 The basis functions of this manifold capture the geometry inherent in the data.
 By learning the scoring function on the manifold rather than the raw data, we can localize each data adjustment to affect only the local neighborhood, rather than the entire data set.
-We hypothesize that this approach will better capture the user's underlying intentions with each data adjustment, enabling each correction to be intuitively propagated to nearby data points by the refined scoring function.